The Ooguri-Vafa Space as a Moduli Space of Framed Wild Harmonic Bundles: Proof of Lemma

-where $r$ is the radial coordinate on the disk, and where $f_0$ and $f_3$ denote the diagonal and off-diagonal components of $f\in \text{End}(E)$.
+where derivatives are considered in the weak sense, and where $f_0$ and $f_3$ denote the diagonal and off-diagonal components of $f\in \operatorname{End}(E)$.
 The reason for the strange indexing notation for the diagonal and off-diagonal part is so that our notation agrees with $\cite{BB04}$.
-The highest order pole of the singularity (cubic order in our case) acts non-trivially via the adjoint action on the off-diagonal part of a section $f\in \Gamma(D,\text{End}(E))$ (hence the ``$3$" subscript), while the whole singular part acts trivially on the diagonal part of $f$ (hence the ``$0$" subscript). \\
+The highest order pole of the singularity (cubic order in our case) acts non-trivially via the adjoint action on the off-diagonal part of a section $f\in \Gamma(D,\operatorname{End}(E))$ (hence the ``$3$'' subscript), while the whole singular part acts trivially on the diagonal part of $f$ (hence the ``$0$'' subscript).

-Similarly, we have the Banach spaces $C^k_{\delta}$ defined by:
+Similarly, we have the Banach spaces $C^k_{\delta}$ defined by

 The gauge transformation $g_\xi$ is built as a solution to the following problem: with respect to an extension of the compatible framing, we have the expression